-Crewdson [aka Hugh Jones] is a live electronic performer, producer, instrument builder and musician.
+Crewdson [aka Hugh Jones] is a live electronic performer, producer, composer, instrument builder and musician.

-Following a standout performance at the Southbank Centre's Ether Festival, Crewdson announced his arrival in 2011 with his first release, the 12” ‘Dust EP’ which led to him being hailed as one to watch amongst his ʻpost-dubstepʼ peers, “…blowing jazz and glitch into the vessels sails”.
+Following a standout performance at the Southbank Centre's Ether Festival, Crewdson announced his arrival as a solo artist in 2010 with his first release, the 12” ‘Dust EP’ which garnered a flurry of excellent reviews and led to him being hailed as one to watch amongst his ʻpost-dubstepʼ peers, “…blowing jazz and glitch into the vessels sails”.
 His sparkling debut album 'Gravity' followed a few months later and both releases drew huge acclaim from the likes of Gilles Peterson, Clash, XLR8R, Time-Out, BBC, Future Sequence and The Fader to name but a few.

-Live as in the studio, he creates sound from machinery, found items, manipulated vocals, saxophone, traditional concertina and his self designed instruments including the ‘Concertronica’ which he samples and manipulates through his idiosyncratic electronic set up, controlling his sounds with digital game controllers and (another original design) midi motorcycle handlebars.
+Live as in the studio, he creates sound from machinery, found items, manipulated vocals, saxophone, keyboards, guitar, traditional concertina and his mentioned self designed instruments which he samples and manipulates through his idiosyncratic electronic set up, controlling his sounds with digital game controllers and (another original design) midi motorcycle handlebars.

 His highly skilled and inventive production draws on a myriad of post-rave styles – garage, dubstep, techno, broken beats – and comparisons can be made to the electronic explorations of the likes of Flying Lotus, Polar Bear, Fourtet; plus contemporaries Mount Kimbie, Micachu and Jon Hopkins’ work with King Creosote – but the manner in which he assembles his choppy beats, skittering electronics and trademark collage of treated percussion and found sound results in music that stands out as unmistakably his own.